github/docs/content/billing/managing-billing-for-your-products/managing-billing-for-github-marketplace-apps/about-billing-for-github-marketplace.md

 {% data reusables.user-settings.context_switcher %}

-{% note %}
+> [!NOTE]

-**Note:** When you transfer an organization with paid {% data variables.product.prodname_marketplace %} apps into an enterprise account, you may receive a second receipt but you will not be charged twice.
+> When you transfer an organization with paid {% data variables.product.prodname_marketplace %} apps into an enterprise account, you may receive a second receipt but you will not be charged twice.

-{% endnote %}

 ## Unit plan limits